 Advertising of medicinal products which have not obtained a marketing authorisation is not allowed.
-In some specific cases, regulatory authorities, as well as the provisions of the Code of Farmaindustria, accept the possibility of companies making information available to HCPs and HCOs prior to the approval of the medicinal products if it is merely scientific information, instead of an advertising activity.
-However, it is advisable to take a rather restrictive approach regarding these activities, as any materials containing promotional statements will undoubtedly be considered as advertising.
+In some specific cases, regulatory authorities, as well as the provisions of the Code of Farmaindustria, accept the possibility of com-

-Additionally, according to Royal Decree 1015/2009, which regulates the use of medicinal products in special situations, marketing authorisation holders must not distribute any type of information which may directly or indirectly stimulate the use of the medicinal product in conditions different from those resulting from its SmPC.
+Additionally, according to Royal Decree 1015/2009, which regulates the use of medicinal products in special situations, marketing authorisation holders must not distribute any type of information which may directly or indirectly stimulate the use of the medicinal product in conditions different from those approved in its SmPC.

-3.2 Provision of Information During a Scientific Conference
+3.2 Provision of Information during a Scientific Conference

 Objective and non-promotional scientific information on unauthorised medicinal products or unauthorised indications may be provided during congresses or meetings organised by a prestigious scientific society, provided certain conditions are respected.

 Conversely, regulatory authorities and the provisions of the Code of Farmaindustria accept that promotional materials on medicinal products authorised in countries other than Spain may be distributed during international congresses or meetings held in Spain, provided that the congress or meeting is attended by numerous professionals from other countries, that the materials are written in the language of the country where the product is approved or in English, and that the materials include a clear warning indicating (at least in Spanish) that the medicinal product is not marketed or authorised in Spain.

 Although the Code of Farmaindustria does not set a minimum font size for this warning, this is something that must be checked by comparing the letters used in the waring to the ones used in the rest of the messages.
-Including this warning as a footnote using a small font size is not enough (Ruling of Jury of Advertising of Autocontrol in Glaxosmithkline v Astrazeneca CD-PS 1/20 Symbicort, dated 7 July 2020).
+Including this warning as a footnote using a small font size is not enough (Ruling of Jury of Advertising of Autocontrol in Glaxosmithkline v Astrazeneca CD-PS 1/20 Symbicort®, dated 7 July 2020).